woessmich/ioBroker.weatherflow_udp/README.md

 ## weatherflow_udp adapter for ioBroker

 Weatherflow UDP receiver
-Adapter to receive and parse [UDP messages](https://weatherflow.github.io/SmartWeather/api/udp/v143/) from [Weatherflow](www.weatherflow.com) smart weatherstations like [Weatherflow Tempest] (https://weatherflow.com/tempest-weather-system/).
+Adapter to receive and parse [UDP messages](https://weatherflow.github.io/SmartWeather/api/udp/v143/) from [Weatherflow](www.weatherflow.com) smart weatherstations like [Weatherflow Tempest](https://weatherflow.com/tempest-weather-system/).
 The adapter should be able to parse older stations like "Air" and "Sky" as well.
 Standard port the adpater listens on is 50222 but can be changed in setup.